 To hikers, it’s that big mountain the middle of the front range that we skip because cars can drive right to the summit.
-There’s nothing worse than sweating your arse off for 4 hours to get to the top of the mountain and seeing a minivan full of fat kids with ice cream pull up, make a lot of noise, litter and leave.
+There’s nothing worse than sweating your arse off for 4 hours to get to the top of a mountain and seeing a minivan full of kids with ice cream pull up, make a lot of noise, litter and leave.

 I usually have to circle a few times before giving up and paying to park at the Adams’ Pack Station, but on this day I lucked out and nabbed a National Forest land spot.
 I packed up and headed up past the picnic areas to a small paved road.

 Signs here point toward the Winter Creek Trail, and it’s very easy to spot if you stick to the road.
 This road crawls up the slope in a series of long switchbacks and there is a series of use-trails that cut through them on a more direct ascent.
 Stick to the road or take the use-trails – but be aware that the use-trails are overgrown in spots and there is poison oak along the way.

 (At the first major switchback overlooking the L.A. basin, it is possible to take a very steep use trail from behind a helipad.
 The trail runs along a firebreak on the ridge, and will cut off a large amount of distance but add a significant amount of elevation gain).

 From the beginning of the ridge trail at the end of the road, I noticed I had a lot more work ahead of me before I got to the summit.

 Where the fire road ends, look to the north side of the road for a use-trail leaving the road behind.
 This turns into a strenuous firebreak trail that makes some very steep climbs and descents along some minor peaks and bumps.
 It is a grueling, completely exposed trail that – when it’s hot out – will make you sweat gallons.
 And it’s a hell of a lot of fun.